vkbo/novelWriter/docs/source/int_interface.rst

 --------------------------

 The project tree allows drag and drop to a certain extent.
-This feature is primarily intended for rearranging the order of your files within each root folder, and has only limited support for moving files elsewhere in the project tree.
+This feature is primarily intended for rearranging the order of your documents within each root folder, and has only limited support for moving documents elsewhere in the project tree.
 In general, bulk actions are not allowed.
 This is deliberate to avoid accidentally messing up your project.
 The project tree has no undo function.

-Document files and their folders can be rearranged freely within their root folders.
-Novel files cannot be moved out of the :guilabel:`Novel` folder, except to :guilabel:`Trash` and the :guilabel:`Outtakes` folder.
-Note files can be moved freely between root folders.
+Documents and their folders can be rearranged freely within their root folders.
+Novel documents cannot be moved out of the :guilabel:`Novel` folder, except to :guilabel:`Trash` and the :guilabel:`Outtakes` folder.
+Notes can be moved freely between root folders.

 Folders cannot be moved at all outside their root tree.
-Neither can a folder containing files be deleted.
-You must first delete the files.
+Neither can a folder containing documents be deleted.
+You must first delete the containing documents.

 Root folders in the project tree cannot be dragged and dropped at all.
 If you want to reorder them, you can move them up or down with respect to eachother from the :guilabel:`Tools` menu or the